Rigelrain/manna-bot/README.md

 The host can also give a more detailed description of the giveaway or giveaway rules for example.
 Todo this, include the description inside double quotes in the give command: `give 1day 1 hug "This hug is given virtually and must be claimed within 24h or the prize will be rerolled."`

 ![Giveaway with a description](https://github.com/Rigelrain/manna-bot/blob/master/images/giveaway01.jpg?raw=true)

+Some times the automatic roll of a winner won't happen, for example when the bot has been restarted due to an update.
+In these cases you can use command `cleangiveaways` to roll a winner for all giveaways that have exceeded their duration.

+A moderator can use command `setgiveaway add <channel>` to limit the use of giveaways to the given channel(s) (you can mention many channels with one command).
+If you want to remove a channel from the list of allowed channels, use `setgiveaway remove <channel>`.

 ## Server settings
 You can edit the following settings of the bot: